The questions parents ask

 Yes.
 Subscriptions are managed through Google Play, and families can cancel at any time there.

-Want the bigger picture behind the product?
+Want the bigger picture?